microsoft/nextflow-runner/README.md

     AZURE_SUBSCRIPTION_ID: 'your azure subscription id'
     AZURE_RESOURCE_GROUP: 'name of resource group created in previous step (i.e. rg-nextflow-runner)'
 ```
 3. Save your change.
-Commit and push to the main branch of your repo.
+Commit and push to the `main` branch of your repo.
 4. This will trigger the GitHub Action workflow to provision the Azure Resources and deploy the backend API code.

 ### Create an Azure Static Web App for the frontend
 1. Open the `NextflowRunnerClient/wwwroot/appsettings.json` file.
 2. Update the `NextflowRunnerAPI` property with the URL of the API you deployed in the previous section.
+3. Commit and Push your change to the `main` branch of your repo.
-3. In the Azure Portal, browse to the Resource Group you created earlier.
+4. In the Azure Portal, browse to the Resource Group you created earlier.
-4. Click Create and search for "Static Web App".
+5. Click Create and search for "Static Web App".
 Then click Create.

 ![create static web app](./docs/imgs/create-swa.gif)

-5. Provide a name and default Azure region.
+6. Provide a name and default Azure region.
 Then click "Sign in with GitHub".
-6. Sign in with your GitHub credentials and authorize the application.
+7. Sign in with your GitHub credentials and authorize the application.
-7. Once you return to the create screen.
-Choose your organization, repository, and branch.
+8. Once you return to the create screen, choose your organization, repository, and branch.
 (This __must__ be your fork of the nextflow-runner repo)
-8. Build Details should match the screenshot below:
+9. Build Details should match the screenshot below:

 ![static web app github build details](./docs/imgs/create-swa-github.png)